Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Present a budget for the project (table), and justify each budget item (one paragraph per item, one page overall).

-Due to the nature of this project it doesn't have a budget.
-The project is exctending open source software so there is no need for any licenses to be able to use it.
-There is also no physical hardware for this project so no physical items need to be purchased.
+Due to the nature of this project it does not have a budget.
+The project is extending open source software so there is no need for any licenses to be able to use it.
+There is also no physical hardware for this project, so no physical items need to be purchased.

 ### 5.3 Risks